tsuki-lang/tsuki/spec.md

 tsuki source code is encoded in UTF-8, using LF (ASCII 0Ah) for line breaks.
 The Windows convention of CR (ASCII 0Dh) followed by LF is not supported.
 ASCII 20h is used as the whitespace character for indentation and separating tokens from one another.

+The standard extension for tsuki files is `.tsu`, case-sensitive.
+Using other extensions is an error.

 ## Comments

 Comments in tsuki start with `#` and end with the end of the line: